So you’ve chosen the element of form in art to work on today?

 Otherwise why are you bothering with it?

 So have you decided?
 Great!
-The time has finally come to reach for those paints or pencils and start discovering how the element of form in art can really come alive!
+Now is the time to reach for those paints or pencils and start discovering how the element of form in art can really come alive!

 Go for it!